How I Use Obsidian as a CMS for my Website

 m.utility.writeToFileSync('./contents.json', jsonString)

-Running this script generates a top-level file, contents.json.
-I check in that file to github.
-It contains only the information I set to public, so there are no secrets in that file.
-This means your codebase can still be open source with this workflow, if you'd like.
+Running this script generates the top-level file contents.json.
+I check-in that file to github.
+It contains only the information I set to public so there are no secrets in that file (so long as I didn't accidentally make a private file public!).

 Serving the content in Nextjs